insightsengineering/chevron/.github/ISSUE_TEMPLATE/new_table.md

 ### Analysis filtering
 Filtering criteria of the input
 _ex.
-ANL01FL = Y_
+ANL01FL = "Y"_

 ### Analysis population
 The selected population, typically SE, AP or IT
 _ex.
 SE_

 ### Column Variable
-Names of the columns in the input dataset used to split the table
+Names of the columns splitting variables in hierarchical order
 _ex.
 ACTARM_

 ### Analysis variables
-The name of the splitting variables in hierarchical order
+Names of the rows splitting variables in hierarchical order
 _ex.
 AEBODSYS, AEDECOD, ASEV_
 _ex._
     _1. AEBODSYS_